NDCMS/lobster/README.md

    jobs finish.
 If all processing is already done, only merge jobs will run.
 Valid units for this option are `K`, `k`, `M`, `m`, `G`, and `g`.

-   To merge standard ROOT files, use
+   By default, Lobster will assume that the outputs of a task are in EDM format.
+To merge non-EDM ROOT files, specify

-        non edm output: true
+        edm output: false

-   in the configuration of corresponding tasks.
+   for corresponding tasks.

 6. Starting workers --- see [below](#submitting-workers).